Zirconic: Launches

+Misty

+Because of extreme compartmentalization, Misty's developers did not consult key satellite-tracking experts at agencies such as the Naval Research Laboratory, potentially overlooking alternative assessments.
+The Misty program was managed under the CIA's Directorate of Science and Technology, specifically its Office of Development and Engineering.
+Analysts noted that stealth satellites were less versatile than standard reconnaissance assets and useful only in rare circumstances when adversaries believed no satellites were overhead.

 The Misty satellite launched from the Space Shuttle Atlantis in 1990 was deployed "over the side" rather than through the standard payload bay ejection.
 Following the 1999 Titan IV-B launch of Misty 2, amateur satellite trackers concluded that the spacecraft released a high-altitude decoy object.
 The decoy was intended to obscure the true payload, which operated in a much lower orbit.
 Despite Misty 2 being operational, U.S. overhead assets failed to detect North Korean uranium enrichment activities; the discovery was instead made by tracking aluminum tube shipments.
 After the 1990 launch, both U.S. and Soviet sources incorrectly reported that Misty had malfunctioned and would soon reenter the atmosphere.
 The CIA later confirmed that the satellite remained operational.
 In its early use, the KH-11 satellite was mistakenly identified by Soviet analysts as a signals intelligence platform.
 As a result, they reduced their concealment efforts during the satellite's overpasses.

-A formal threat assessment by the CIA's Office of Scientific and Weapons Research (OSWR) concluded that Soviet tracking systems were unlikely to detect Misty.
-Despite its intended stealth, Misty 2 was visually detected by amateur observers within eight months of launch, who tracked it at an altitude of approximately 500 mi.
+A formal threat assessment by the CIA's Office of Scientific and Weapons Research concluded that Soviet tracking systems were unlikely to detect Misty.
+Despite any intended stealth, an object was tracked by amateur observers within eight months of the Misty 2 launch at an altitude of approximately 500 mi.
+According to Richelson, the object's association with the launch date made it "highly likely" the observers had found Misty 2.
 Misty remained in orbit as late as May 1995, though its location and further intelligence contributions thereafter remained unknown.

+Wired reported that amateur observers of satellites whose orbits are not disclosed, often called "black satellites", tracked classified payloads by making optical observations, often with binoculars and a stopwatch, and coordinating internationally to derive and refine orbital elements.
+Once they spotted the satellite, they noticed it was unusually bright.
+This has led to the hypothesis these stealth satellites reduce their signature by redirecting sunlight.
+This could make them imperceptible from a specific location on Earth at times; however, they may remain visible from any other location beyond their target.
+Afterward, with their discovered orbits, they could be timed and observed.
+Wired noted this occurred with satellites in 1998, which contributed to India keeping some nuclear tests secret.